Josh Naylor Player Props: Guardians vs. Yankees

-The Cleveland Guardians, including Josh Naylor (.281 batting average in his past 10 games), take on starter Domingo German and the New York Yankees at Yankee Stadium, Monday at 7:05 PM ET.
+On Tuesday, Josh Naylor (.333 on-base percentage in past 10 games, 56 points above season-long percentage) and the Cleveland Guardians play the New York Yankees, whose starting pitcher will be Gerrit Cole.
+First pitch is at 7:05 PM ET.

-He had a hitless performance in his last game (0-for-1) against the Red Sox.
+He had a one-hit showing in his previous game (1-for-4) against the Yankees.

 Josh Naylor Game Info & Props vs. the Yankees